I debated for months as to whether or not I should include a section of

 I was looking for a cheap source of spare parts, and not being a "Lego snob",

-bought a few of these, and they work well with genuine Lego elements.
+I started by buying a few of these for spare parts - they work well with genuine Lego elements.
 So

 we've bought a bunch of them.
 If you like green, the Harvester is a